sethrobles/personal-site/content/blogs/camp-kesem-2025.md

 - **Camp Conversations**: Whether it was arguing over someone's crazy basketball GOAT takes or convincing 14-year old campers to take showers, these little moments brought camper sand counselors close together.
 - **Color Olympics**: A longer event with a mix of fun games, colorful chants, and a LOT of yelling (see below).
-- **Affirmations and Empowerment**: More vulnerable moments where campers and counselors are able to show who they are.
+- **Affirmations and Empowerment**: More vulnerable moments where campers and counselors are able to show who they are and how they appreciate eachother.

+{{ carousel([
+  {'src': '/static/uploads/blogs/camp-kesem-2025/kesem-group.jpeg', 'alt': 'My Kesem Camp Group', 'caption': 'My Kesem Camp Group'}, {'src': '/static/uploads/blogs/camp-kesem-2025/kesem-rock-climb.jpeg', 'alt': 'Scaling a climbing wall', 'caption': 'Scaling a climbing wall'}, {'src': '/static/uploads/blogs/camp-kesem-2025/kesem-chant.jpeg', 'alt': 'Leading a Purple Team Chant', 'caption': 'Leading a Purple Team Chant'}, {'src': '/static/uploads/blogs/camp-kesem-2025/kesem-affirmation.jpeg', 'alt': 'Post Affirmation Hug', 'caption': 'Post Affirmation Hug'}
+]) }}